Are you thinking about travelling with your bestie? Way up the pros and cons before you commit to a holiday with them!

 You both share similar interests, which means you should be able to pick things to do that you will both like, rather than bicker at each other constantly about which monument you want to see.

 It’s cheaper to travel with your best friend!
 For example, it is usually cheaper or the same price to stay at a hostel in your own double room rather than paying for a single bed in a dorm.
-You can also cut your costs with food.
-If you are trying to save money, it will be cheaper to go to the supermarket and get the ingredients to cook your own food.
+You can also cut your costs with by sharing essential travel services like a portable Wi-FI device or a VPN for Hot Spot users.
+If you are trying to save money with food, it will be cheaper to go to the supermarket and get the ingredients to cook your own food.
 Splitting that in half will make it cheap as chips!

 You can collaborate and share your skills with each other.
 For example, one of you might have saved up a bunch of miles by using a travel rewards credit card.
 The best travel credit cards offer rewards like free flights for every dollar spent on everyday purchases.
 Or ,one person might be really good at directions and the other might be good at picking restaurants.
 You can team your skills and have a hassle-free trip!

 Being together all the time could cause tension which may lead to arguments.
 Because you are best friends you’ll get over it in a day or so, so don’t let that put you off.